ecandela/data-science-project-template/README.md

 #### Getting Started

-After cloning the repository, the following bat files must be executed in **config directory**:
+After cloning the repository, the following bat files must be executed:

-**1. create_env.bat :**  This bat file creates a virtual environment for the specific project into the ..\env directory
+**00.create_env.bat :**  This bat file creates a virtual environment for the specific project into the ..\env directory

-**2. Install.bat :**  This bat file installs all the packages listed in requirements.txt into the env directory that was created in the step 1.
+**01.Install.bat :**  This bat file installs all the packages listed in requirements.txt into the env directory that was created in the step 1.

-**3. Install_jupyter_spyder.bat :**  This bat file installs jupyter and spyder kernels (Not IDE).
+**02.Install_jupyter_spyder.bat :**  This bat file installs jupyter and spyder kernels (Not IDE).

-**4. start_jupyter.bat :** This bat file launches Jupyter Notebook in the browser.
+**03.start_jupyter.bat :** This bat file launches Jupyter Notebook in the browser.

-**5. Install_geopandas.bat :** This step is **optional**.
+**04.Install_geopandas.bat :** This step is **optional**.
 If you need geopandas dependencies then you must run the Install_geopandas.bat file.

 #### Directory structure